frank-64/ToBeFrank/_posts/2024-08-21-AGI-article.md

 ![Never celebrate too early](https://raw.githubusercontent.com/frank-64/ToBeFrank/master/assets/gif/winner_05.gif)

 The race toward AGI has also begun, but the starting gun has barely sounded, and it's more of a marathon than a sprint.
-There are still some huge technical and ethical hurdles to overcome before are close to the finish line, but I think we'll see many, especially those with a financial incentive like Elon, celebrating too early and claiming it's a reality.
+There are still some huge technical and ethical hurdles to overcome before we are even close to the finish line, but I think we'll see many, especially those with a financial incentive like Elon, celebrating too early and claiming it's a reality.

 ## Sources
 1. _[The History of Artificial Intelligence](https://sitn.hms.harvard.edu/flash/2017/history-artificial-intelligence/) - Rockwell, A. 2017_